3mam/pico/README.md

 # pico
 My game library inspired by PICO-8 and old game consoles.
-Library is written in C for portability, but for now focus on WebAssembly and browser support.My game library inspired by PICO-8.
-Library is written in C for portability, but for now focuse on WebAssembly.
+Library is written in C for portability, but for now focus on WebAssembly and browser support.